-When not at her computer writing or standing in front of a crowd speaking, you will most likely find Heidi on the water in an outrigger canoe, at a table surrounded with friends and good food, or on the beach with a good book and sand between her toes.
+When not at her computer writing, you will most likely find Heidi in or on the water in an outrigger canoe, at a table surrounded with friends and good food, or on the beach with a good book and sand between her toes.

 Before moving to Kaua’i to build ‘Ohana Oasis, Heidi worked in public affairs advising on health care policy in a variety of positions.
 She also sat on several boards including the Boise State University Alumni Association Board of Directors, Tobacco Free Idaho Association, Coalition for a Healthy Idaho, and the advisory board of the American Lung Association.